RahulMR42/oci-devops-deploy-on-kube-using-instancegroup/README.md

 ```
 Allow dynamic-group mr-telesis-private-dg-devops-instances to manage repos in compartment <compartment_name>
-Allow dynamic-group mr-telesis-private-dg-devops-instances to manage repos in compartment mr-prod-compartment
 Allow dynamic-group mr-telesis-private-dg-devops-instances to read secret-family in compartment <compartment_name>
-Allow dynamic-group mr-telesis-private-dg-devops-instances to read secret-family in compartment mr-prod-compartment
 Allow dynamic-group mr-telesis-private-dg-devops-instances to manage devops-family in compartment <compartment_name>
-Allow dynamic-group mr-telesis-private-dg-devops-instances to manage devops-family in compartment mr-prod-compartment
 Allow dynamic-group mr-telesis-private-dg-devops-instances to manage generic-artifacts in compartment <compartment_name>
-llow dynamic-group mr-telesis-private-dg-devops-instances to manage generic-artifacts in compartment mr-prod-compartment
+Allow dynamic-group mr-telesis-private-dg-devops-instances to manage repos in compartment <compartment_name>
 Allow dynamic-group mr-telesis-private-dg-devops-instances to use ons-topics in compartment <compartment_name>
-Allow dynamic-group mr-telesis-private-dg-devops-instances to use ons-topics in compartment mr-prod-compartment
 Allow dynamic-group mr-telesis-private-dg-devops-instances to use instance-agent-command-execution-family in compartment <compartment_name>
-Allow dynamic-group mr-telesis-private-dg-devops-instances to use instance-agent-command-execution-family in compartment mr-prod-compartment
 Allow dynamic-group mr-telesis-private-dg-devops-instances to read generic-artifacts in compartment <compartment_name>
-Allow dynamic-group mr-telesis-private-dg-devops-instances to read generic-artifacts in compartment mr-prod-compartment
-Allow dynamic-group  to read all-artifacts in compartment mr-prod-compartment
+Allow dynamic-group  to read all-artifacts in compartment <compartments>

 ```